ankitmodi/ankitmodi.github.io/_posts/2020-6-14-PM-learnings-1-Shape-Up.md

 ### PM Lessons: Shape Up
 I am starting with a book titled __Shape Up__ by _Ryan Singer_ (Head of Strategy, Basecamp).
 It is an excellent take on the process of product development and is highly relevant for start-ups with growing tech teams.
 This book is available for free in [here](https://basecamp.com/shapeup/webbook).

-Here is what I learnt from _Shape Up_:
+Here are my learnings from _Shape Up_:

 * __Shape the work__ before giving it to a team.
 Focus on __appetite__.
 Instead of asking _how much time it will take to do some work_, ask: _How much time do we want to spend?
 How much is this idea worth?_